olneyhymn/tim.ulsterworldly.com/content/posts/2025-09-28-north-south-polarization-the-presbyterian-church-and-the-road-to-civil-war.md

 ### The New School Character

 The New School was the more moderate group, less strict on confessional subscription, and generally more abolitionist, though there was diversity within both camps.
-They were concentrated more in the North than the South.
+They were concentrated more in the North than in the South.

 It's important to remember that while historians identify these two distinct parties, most people were probably right in the middle.
 The moderate New Schoolers and moderate Old Schoolers weren't really all that different.
 Most ministers and people in the pews were largely centrist—a helpful thing to remember as churches can get polarized over controversy.
 There's probably often much more unity than appears even within polarization.